julianstephens/coolify-deploy/README.md

 cdeploy --manifest ./coolify.manifest.json apply --tag latest --dry-run
 ```

-### 3. `state` - Inspect Resource State
+### 3. `state` - Inspect Resource State 👀

-After applying a manifest, you can use the `state` command to fetch and display the current configuration of your resources from Coolify.
+After applying a manifest, use the `state` command to fetch and display the current configuration of your resources from Coolify.

 #### `state` Examples